On the $ZH\eta$ vertex in the simplest Little Higgs Model: The case of SLH

 The matrix $R$ can be computed as

 With this precision it is feasible to obtain $c^{as}_{ZH\eta}$ and $c^{s}_{ZH\eta}$ via Eq.~\eqref{eq:cas} and Eq.~\eqref{eq:cs} to $\ord(\xi^3)$, the results of which are

-Therefore we arrive at the conclusion that the symmetric $ZH\eta$ vertex appear at $\ord(\xi)$, while the antisymmetric $ZH\eta$ vertex does not appear until $\ord(\xi^3)$.
+\end{widetext} Therefore we arrive at the conclusion that the symmetric $ZH\eta$ vertex appear at $\ord(\xi)$, while the antisymmetric $ZH\eta$ vertex does not appear until $\ord(\xi^3)$.
 The coefficients of these two vertices are presented in Eq.~\eqref{eq:csv} and Eq.~\eqref{eq:casv}, respectively.
 We note that this conclusion differs from what has been derived and used in the literature~\cite{Kilian:2004pp,Kilian:2006eh} for a long time.
+In the intermediate steps, one important discrepancy between our results and Ref.~\cite{Kilian:2004pp} is that in a footnote Ref.~\cite{Kilian:2004pp} claims that choosing the $\eta$ generator to be the identity matrix would remove the kinetic mixing between $\eta$ and unphysical Goldstone bosons, while in our derivation Eq.~\eqref{eq:vij} shows there still exists $\ord(\xi)$ kinetic mixing of such kind, which we have checked by various means.
+It is then not clear whether Ref.~\cite{Kilian:2004pp,Kilian:2006eh} have made appropriate field redefinitions to diagonalize the SLH vector-scalar system.